Azuka/my/content/posts/post-0008-scaling-legacy-congregate.md

 everyone was affected.

-Once we blocked large file access, the crawlers started to target text content and our RDS external data transfer costs spiked heavily given every page load pulls data from the database.
-LiquidWeb was able to identify abusive IPs but we were playing whackamole with these, and there was always a new set when we asked.
+Once we blocked large file access, the crawlers started to target text content and our RDS external data transfer costs spiked heavily as every page load pulled data from the database and we had no content cache.
+LiquidWeb was able to identify and block abusive IPs but we were playing whackamole with these, and there was always a new set when we asked.
 Clearly, this couldn't go on.

 Eric, the owner of the application asked what could be done on our side, so I sent the diagram below, along with a